Learn about the specialties doctors practise in Ontario

 Anesthesiologists specialize in providing varying levels of sedation, sleep and pain management for surgery, childbirth and other painful medical procedures.
 Anesthesiologists also provide resuscitation and treat critical illness in emergency and intensive care departments.

-From Dr. Monica Olsen, anesthesiologist and chair of Ontario’s Anesthesiologists, a Section of the OMA:
+From Dr. Monica Olsen, anesthesiologist and past chair of Ontario’s Anesthesiologists, a Section of the OMA:

 “Anesthesiologists care for patients during their procedure, surgery or illness.
 An anesthesiologist might tell their patients: ‘I am going to keep you sound asleep, safe, warm and comfortable, and fully monitored, for as long as the surgeon needs to complete the procedure.’

 “Or ‘I’ll be with you the whole time and wake you up when we’re finished.’

 “Or ‘I will take you to the recovery room where you’ll have your own nurse and the same monitoring you had during the operation.’

 “Or ‘The recovery room is where you’ll begin the recovery process, which will result in either discharge home if you’re having a day procedure, or admission to hospital if that is planned or necessary.’

 “The process of having anesthesia is like taking a plane ride with a take-off, then cruising, then landing.
 It’s the same whether for a surgery or procedure, diagnostic test, labour and delivery, or emergency or critical care.